aer0ss/aerofs/docs/engineering/how-to/deploy-production.md

 # Deployment process

 A commit must pass CI before we will push it to production.
-Additionally, we test for client regressions with safetynet to ensure that the to-be-pushed client will be able to update once deployed.
-It is not okay to break the updater. :)

 ```
 # build all server code